Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Methodology

+\textbf{Effect of LoRA rank on the learning--forgetting trade-off.} Rank governs the trade-off directly.
+As shown in Fig.~\ref{fig:lora_forgetting}, higher-rank LoRA \colorb{facilitates learning} but \colora{increases forgetting}, while lower-rank LoRA \colora{reduces forgetting} but \colorb{limits adaptation}.
+The extreme is informative: a rank-zero LoRA leaves $\theta$ unchanged and induces no forgetting.
+A \emph{balance} emerges (top-right of Fig.~\ref{fig:lora_forgetting}) where a moderately small rank reduces forgetting while leaving enough capacity for adaptation.
+The supervised objective drives \colorb{new-knowledge acquisition} while rank minimization regularizes \colora{forgetting}; jointly optimizing both navigates to this balance. \takeaway{2}{The \colorb{plasticity}--\colora{stability} balance is governed by LoRA rank: \colorb{high rank} favors plasticity, \colora{low rank} favors stability, with a sweet spot at moderate rank.}

 \textbf{The balance varies by location and task.} Fig. \ref{fig:lora_forgetting} shows that the optimal rank for balance depends on both parameter placement and the learning task, consistent with the pruning-based sufficiency analysis in Fig. \ref{fig:prune_motivation}.
-For example, removing updates to the Value projection in the Attention module of the vision encoder had little impact on adaptation but substantially restored pre-trained performance.
-Interestingly, pruning the MLP layer slightly reduced task performance while enhancing pre-trained capabilities. \textbf{Takeaway 3:} The \colorb{learning}–\colora{forgetting} balance point tied to rank varies across modules and tasks, necessitating adaptive optimization.
+For example, removing updates to the Value projection in the Attention module of the vision encoder had little impact on \colorb{adaptation} but substantially restored \colora{pre-trained performance}.
+Interestingly, pruning the MLP layer slightly reduced \colorb{task performance} while enhancing \colora{pre-trained capabilities}. \takeaway{3}{The sweet-spot rank is not universal: its location varies systematically by module and by downstream task.}